The GECKOS Survey: revealing the formation history of a barred galaxy via structural decomposition and resolved spectroscopy: Results discussion

 \subsection{Stellar populations}

-We plot the distribution of average age and metallicity for each of the three galaxy components (the extended disc, boxy/peanut bulge, and nuclear disc) in Figure~\ref{Fig:scatterplots}b.
-Again, these three components are exhibit distinct behaviour in this parameter space, becoming even clearer in regions where a given component has greater dominance over the light distribution.
-The extended disc is of similar metallicity to the boxy/peanut bulge, though spans a range of stellar ages, becoming slightly more metal-poor at younger ages.
-The boxy/peanut bulge is almost exclusively old and comparatively metal poor, and the nuclear disc spans a range of average stellar ages, and is offset to be more metal-rich than any other region of the galaxy.
-The divergence of the nuclear disc's age-metallicity relation from the main disc and boxy/peanut occurs at $\sim$10 Gyr.
+We plot the distribution of light-weighted average age and metallicity for each of the three galaxy components (the extended disc, boxy/peanut bulge, and nuclear disc) in Figure~\ref{Fig:scatterplots} (right panel).
+Again, these three components exhibit distinct behaviours in this parameter space, the division becoming even clearer in regions where a given component has greater dominance.
+While we do not compute uncertainties in this work, similar analyses of MUSE observations report statistical uncertainties of $\approx$1 Gyr in age and 0.05 in [M/H] \citep[e.g.][]{martig2021}.
+The extended disc is of similar metallicity to the boxy/peanut bulge, though it spans a range of stellar ages, becoming slightly more metal-poor at younger ages.
+The boxy/peanut bulge is almost exclusively old and comparatively metal-poor, and the nuclear disc spans a range of average stellar ages and is more metal-rich than any other region of the galaxy.
+The divergence of the nuclear disc's age-metallicity relation from the main disc and boxy/peanut bulge occurs at $\approx$10 Gyr.

-Putting the stellar population information together, a clear picture emerges.
+Putting the stellar population information together, we can speculate on an evolutionary scenario.
 Bars are known to build nuclear discs, which are fed by a protracted supply of cold gas fuelling ongoing star formation as the nuclear disc grows \citep[e.g.][]{hawarden1986, athanassoula1992a, seo2019, verwilghen2024}.
-The measured age and metallicity require the nuclear disc to have formed more recently due to ongoing star formation in a small physical region that enriches the local area quickly \citep[e.g. through processes such as those described in][]{leaman2019}.
-Given the clear offset in metallicity of the nuclear disc from 10 Gyr, we can ascertain that the nuclear disc must have formed around that time, and the bar must therefore be at least this old.
+The measured ages and metallicities require the nuclear disc of PGC\,044931 to have formed more recently than the disc stars that comprise the bar e.g.\ due to star formation in a small physical region that enriches the local area quickly, possibly through processes such as those described in \citet{leaman2019}.
+Given the clear offset in metallicity of the nuclear disc from $\approx$10 Gyr, we can infer that the nuclear disc must have formed around that time, and the bar must therefore be at least this old.